joe42/CloudFusion/README.rst

 Sugarsync
 ++++++++++
 Copy the Sugarsync configuration file located at **cloudfusion/cloudfusion/config/Sugarsync.ini** to your home directory.
-Edit the configuration file by adding a username (your e-mail address) and a password.
+Edit the configuration file by adding your e-mail address as your username and a password.

 Dropbox
 ++++++++++
-Create an application in Dropbox to get a key and a secrete.
+Simply copy the Dropbox configuration file located at **cloudfusion/cloudfusion/config/Dropbox.ini** to your home directory.
-Copy the Dropbox configuration file located at **cloudfusion/cloudfusion/config/Dropbox.ini** to your home directory.
+If you do not have a Dropbox account already, you can create a new one at https://www.dropbox.com.
-Edit the configuration file by adding the key and the secrete.
+No further steps are required.

 Configuring CloudFusion
 ...................................